nouf7/unicompare/README.md

 ## Usage
 1. Clone the repository to your local machine.
-2. Open any HTML file in your preferred web browser to explore UniCompare.
+2. Open the index HTML file in your preferred web browser to explore UniCompare.
 3. Navigate through the different pages to compare universities, learn more about them, or get in touch with the UniCompare team.